created-by-varun/donut-progress/README.md

-# donut-progress
+# donut-progress-react-native

-Donut progress chart for react native
+An animated donut progress chart for react native

 ## Installation